gameblabla/r34downloader_curl/README.md

 ========

 A : Select a letter or number in the virtual keyboard OR download full picture when in view mode.

 B : Delete a letter or number OR go back to virtual keyboard.

-L/R : Switch pages
+L/R : Switch pages (1-X)

-X/Y : Switch pages for thumbnails
+X/Y : Switch pages for the images (generally from 0 to 70)